Freshwater swamp forest: Ecoregions

-Freshwater swamp forest ecoregions

 Globally, freshwater swamp forests are found in Southeast Asia, tropical Africa, and South America, with the largest areas being part of the Amazon basin.
 In Southeast Asia, they are found all over the region, frequently close to major rivers like the Mekong, Chao Phraya, and Irrawaddy in Thailand and Myanmar, as well as numerous smaller systems like the Sedili rivers in Johor.
 Although freshwater swamp forests are frequently found in wet climates, they can also be found in areas that are seasonally drier, such as west New Guinea and east Java.

 Freshwater swamp forests are a relatively understudied forest type in Southeast Asia, primarily because they are difficult to access and can harbor diseases spread by insects, such as mosquitoes.
 In the Amazon Basin of Brazil, a seasonally flooded forest is known as a várzea, and refers to a whitewater-inundated forest.
 Igapó refers to blackwater-inundated forest.
 Mangrove and peat swamp forests, for example, have a tendency to draw more attention than other wetland habitats.
 Peat swamp forests are swamp forests where waterlogged soils prevent woody debris from fully decomposing, which over time creates a thick layer of acidic peat.